 GVROs place temporary limits on access to firearms and ammunition to keep people safe when they are in crisis.

 The subject of the petition will be required to surrender any firearms or ammunition they currently possess for the duration of the order.
 If he or she does not willingly surrender these items within 24 hours of the order, a search warrant may be issued and they will be removed by law enforcement.

 The subject of the petition will be temporarily barred from purchasing firearms or ammunition while the order is in effect.

 If the subject of the petition violates the restraining order, call the police.
 He or she can be arrested and charged with a crime.

 How do I file a GVRO petition as a family or household member?

-If you are a family or household member, you may file a petition for an Ex Parte GVRO by following these general steps:
+If you are a family or household member, you may file a petition for a Temporary GVRO by following these general steps:

-- File a form GV-110 requesting a Temporary Firearms Restraining Order, which is an initial ex parte GVRO that lasts 21 days.
+- File a form GV-110 requesting a Temporary Firearms Restraining Order, which is a type of GVRO that lasts 21 days.
 This must be done in person in a Superior Court and cannot be done online.
 The form can be downloaded and filled out beforehand.
 There may be a filing fee to file your petition.
 If you cannot afford this fee, ask the clerk how to apply for a fee waiver (form FW-001).
 Find contact information for your local court (California only) here.